-That problem only deepened with the transfer of Weiss.
-He showed a lot of promise in the final weeks of the season until he was ejected and suspended for using a foreign substance.
+That problem only deepened with the transfer of Weiss, who followed Bakich and Bertram to Clemson.
+He showed a lot of promise in the season’s final weeks until he was ejected and suspended for using a foreign substance.
 Jones also had a lot of room to grow from his fast-pitching freshman form.
 Who will step up to replace those bullpen assets remains to be seen.

-UPDATE June 22: Two more arms entered the portal on Wednesday in sophomore right-hander Ahmad Harajli and senior left-hander Jack White.
+Update June 22: Two more arms entered the portal on Wednesday in sophomore right-hander Ahmad Harajli and senior left-hander Jack White.
 While neither played huge roles for Michigan in 2022, pitching a combined 16 innings, a lack of depth in the bullpen was already one of the biggest problems for the Wolverines.
-A total of four pitchers have already left, only making the issue worse.
+A total of four pitchers have already entered the portal, only heightening the uncertainty.

-But the biggest loss of Wednesday was the entrance of junior first baseman Jake Marti into the transfer portal.
+Junior first baseman Jake Marti also entered the transfer portal.
 Marti took over the starting role late in the season and shined with his top-tier speed, great defense and crafty hitting style.
 He executed two crucial suicide squeezes in the Big Ten Tournament and scored a run in four of the last six games of the season.

 Marti’s transfer marks the third starting fielder to leave Michigan in the last three days, following Obertop and Bertram.
 Junior right fielder Clark Elliott is likely headed to the MLB Draft and neither graduate center fielder Joe Stewart nor graduate third baseman Matt Frey have remaining eligibility for the 2023 season.
-With six of the nine batters in the lineup already gone and more potential departures to follow, the Wolverine’s offense goes into 2023 with lots of uncertainty.
+The Wolverine’s offense goes into 2023 with lots of uncertainty.